excitoon-favorites/apk-manager/README.md

 Spot something odd that isn't on the issues page?
 Don't be afraid to submit a new issue.
 Then, if you think you can fix it, by all means, go for it!
 Just follow the directions above.

 If you have questions, feel free to contact me at factshackstips@gmail.com

+What I need (and what you can contribute):
+- Fixed Issues.
+- Licenses.
+If you can find the licenses for all other assets used in this project, that would be great.
+- A Build for Linux (Main Target: Ubuntu)
+- A Build for Mac (Long Term Project)
+- Compatability tests for Windows Vista and Windows XP

+If you can offer any of this, please do.
+I would like to continue to develop Apk-Manager